 The fourth and final C is celebration!
 This is about shining a light on the impact of your work and moments of humanity in care.
 In order to celebrate, you need to know what you're celebrating - how do you know things have changed for people, systems, organisations and communities?

 What have you noticed?
 What have you seen, heard and felt?
 What differences have you sparked?
-Hopefully you'll have looked at how to identify and measures these changes in the work underpinning the 'Change a little by little' principle.
+Hopefully you'll have looked at how to identify and measures these changes in the work underpinning the 'Small changes' principle.
 Remember to share both the ‘hard’ and ‘soft’ measures.
-While it can seem more substantive to an organisation that bed days reduced by X% which saved £####s (the "quantitative" measures), don't underestimate the importance of sharing some of the softer changes, such as how a patient and their family felt when the patient knew what was happening next week in their care (the "qualitative" measures).
+While it can seem more substantive to an organisation that bed days reduced by X% which saved £Xs (the "quantitative" measures), don't underestimate the importance of sharing some of the softer changes, such as how a patient and their family felt when the patient knew what was happening next week in their care (the "qualitative" measures).
 What feedback have you heard from patients, their families and staff about the difference this work made to them?
 What difference did it make to be listened to, and involved, in the first place?

 What do you think of Spark’s 4Cs of engagement?
 What questions does it raise for you?
 We’re working on creating a series of posts that dive deeper into some of the practicalities, so please do let us know your thoughts and feedback.

 If we can help you think through or work on your engagement strategy, tools or techniques further, please get in touch.
-Your messages go straight to our Founder, Sam Meikle, who can chat by email or on a 30 minute (free) call to help with your health and social care engagement project.
+Your messages go straight to our Founder, Sam Meikle.
+We can arrange some time to chat (over coffee, by email, phone or Zoom/Skype) about your health and social care engagement ideas and activities.